caoxiemeihao/vite-plugins/packages/fast-external/README.md

 - It's actually implemented by modify `resolve.alias`

-- By default `window` is used as the environment object, you can also customize the code snippets by return string from function -- Very flexible 🎉
+- By default `window` is used as the environment object, you can also customize the code snippets by return string from function -- Real flexible 🎉

 **eg:**